HyperAlign: Hyperbolic Entailment Cones for Adaptive Text-to-Image Alignment Assessment

 \subsection{Ablation Studies}

-To deeply analyze the contribution of each component of HyperAlign, we design a series of ablation experiments.
-Using the same configuration as the single-database evaluation, we conduct 10 repeated experiments and report the average results.
-Specifically, we mainly examine the following three key components: 1) static entailment cone (without dynamic supervision), 2) dynamic-supervision entailment cone, and 3) adaptive modulation regressor.
+To analyze the contribution of each component in HyperAlign more thoroughly, we conduct a series of ablation experiments.
+We use the same configuration as in the single-database evaluation, repeat each experiment 10 times, and report the average results.
+Specifically, we investigate the following three key components: 1) static entailment cone modeling without alignment-score guidance (StaticCone), 2) dynamic entailment cone modeling with alignment-score guidance (DynamicCone), and 3) the adaptive modulation regressor (Modulation).